microsoft/swift-guide/CONTRIBUTING.md

 ## Updating table of contents

 There should be no links to empty pages from either the [README.md](README.md) file or the category table of content pages.
 Empty pages may exist in the repository as long as no active page links to it.
 When adding a new convention, the contributor is responsible for adding links in the category table of contents as well as to [README.md](README.md).

+## Test changes in GitHub Pages locally with Jekyll

+### Prerequisites
+Local testing with Jekyll requires `Ruby 2.5+` and `Bundler`; please refer to [Testing Your Github Pages site locally with Jekyll](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) for more details on the installation.

+### Test steps

+* cd into the repository

+    `$ cd /path/to/swift-guide/`

+* Install the required `gems`

+    `$ bundle install`

+* Run the server

+    `$ bundle exec jekyll serve`

+* Open a browser of your choice and visit the locally served website at `http://localhost:4000`